Basion-axial Interval (BAI)

 What are common symptoms of people with an abnormal BAI?

-If you indeed have an abnormality of the BAI, then you could experience the following symptoms:
+An abnormality of the BAI, patients could experience the following symptoms:

 Standard anteroposterior, lateral and open-mouth odontoid views as well as flexion and extension are the routine preliminary screening radiographs (XRays).

-For many years CT has remained the standard radiologic technique for fractures and dislocations in the craniocervical region.
-CT with 1.5-mm cuts and reformatting in both the coronal and sagittal planes provides detailed visualization of the bony relationships and congruency of the atlanto-occipital joints.
+For many years CT has remained the standard radiologic technique for the craniocervical region.
+CT with 1 mm slices, and reformatting in both the coronal and sagittal planes provides detailed visualization of the bony relationships and congruency of the atlanto-occipital joints.

 Dynamic Imaging and Translational BAI